opensearch-project/project-website/_posts/2024-03-25-Announcing-Data-Prepper-2.7.0.md

 * Data Prepper can now parse XML data in fields using the `parse_xml` processor.
 * The new `parse_ion` processor can parse fields in the [Amazon Ion format](https://amazon-ion.github.io/ion-docs/).
 * Some users have fields that are gzip-compressed at the field level.
-These users can decompress that data using the `decompress` processor.
+These users can decompress those fields using the `decompress` processor.
 * Data Prepper can now join strings from multiple strings, including with a delimiter.
 * The new `select_entries` processor allows users to select only the necessary fields from events.
 This can simplify how users filter unnecessary data.
 * The `file` source now supports codecs.
 This can help you test a pipeline locally before using the `s3` source.